Monthly Review | COVID-19 and Circuits of Capital

 - the resulting increases in the rates and taxonomic breadth of spillover events;

-- the expanding periurban commodity circuits shipping these newly spilled over pathogens in livestock and labor from the deepest hinterland to regional cities;
+- the expanding periurban commodity circuits shipping these newly spilled-over pathogens in livestock and labor from the deepest hinterland to regional cities;

 - the growing global travel (and livestock trade) networks that deliver the pathogens from said cities to the rest of the world in record time;